Fractional $p$-Laplacians via Neumann problems in unbounded metric measure spaces: Introduction

 \begin{remark} Note that if $f=0$, then this PDE is the Euler-Lagrange equation satisfied by critical points of the energy functional $\mathcal{E}_T(u,u)$.
 Since this energy is proved to be equivalent to the homogeneous Besov norm, then the minimizers of one energy are global quasi-minimizers of the other. \end{remark}

-\begin{remark} Our construction is not intrinsic to the metric and the measure structure of the doubling space $(Z,d, \nu)$.
-As we have a broad choice of fillings $\Om$, and for each choice of $\Om$ we then have the flexibility of choosing a desired Cheeger differential structure, this construction provides a rich class of fractional operators $(-\Delta_p)^{\theta}$ with domain the homogeneous Besov space $HB^\theta_{p,p}(Z)$.
-In the case $\Om$ is the uniformization of a hyperbolic filling as considered in~\cite{BBS}, there is a natural class of Cheeger differential structures that all give rise to the same fractional $p$-Laplacian operator on $Z$.
+\begin{remark} Our construction is not intrinsic to the metric and the measure structure of the doubling space $(Z,d, \nu)$. { Instead, the construction is intrinsic to the metric measure structure of the domain $\Om$ that $Z$ is the boundary of.
+As shown by the hyperbolic filling constructions, it is possible for $Z$ to be the boundary of more than one such domain $\Om$.
+Once the nonlocal trace operator has been constructed on $Z$, it becomes possible to explore how the geometries of different domains $\Om$ affect the corresponding trace operators on $Z$.} In the case $\Om$ is the uniformization of a hyperbolic filling as considered in~\cite{BBS}, there is a natural class of Cheeger differential structures that all give rise to the same fractional $p$-Laplacian operator on $Z$.
 Such differential structures make use of the fact that $\Om$ is made up mostly of line-segments equipped with weights, and the choice of orientation on each line segment does not affect the outcome. \end{remark}

 \begin{remark} In the special case in which $p=2$ and $(Z,d,\nu)$ admits a Poincar\'e inequality, the set $\Omega$ can be constructed through the product $Z\times \R$.
 As proved in \cite{CKKSS}, our construction gives rise to the same fractional operators as in \cite{EbGKSS}.
 Since the latter generalizes the result of Caffarelli-Silvestre, then so does our construction. \end{remark}